Adithyan-m/STM32f401_SPI_driver/README.md

 - **main.c**: This sample driver script demonstrates SPI communication with the popular MPU9250 IMU.
 The SPI frame size is set to 16 bits.

 - **spi.h / spi.c**: These files contain the implementation of the custom SPI driver.
 The driver supports full-duplex communication and hardware slave management.
-SPI speed is set to HSI (16MHz) divided by 64, but it can be modified as needed.
+SPI baud rate is set to HSI (16MHz) divided by 64, but it can be modified as needed by changing bits 5:3 (BR[2:0]) of the SPI1_CR1 register.

 - **timer.h / timer.c**: The custom-written timer header and source files.
 These provide delay functionality using General Purpose Timer 2.